afw-org/afw/src/afw_lmdb/README.md

 Doxygen Documentation: http://lmdb.tech/doc/
 Source:  http://www.openldap.org/

-This extension implements the Adaptor Factory, Adaptor, Adaptor Session, and Transaction interfaces to allow objects to be stored and retrieved in the LMDB Database.
+This extension implements the Adapter Factory, Adapter, Adapter Session, and Transaction interfaces to allow objects to be stored and retrieved in the LMDB Database.

 Advantages